Bijective numeration: The bijective base-10 system

-The bijective base-10 system is a base ten positional numeral system that does not use a digit to represent zero.
+The bijective base-10 system is a base-ten positional numeral system that does not use a digit to represent zero.
 It instead has a digit to represent ten, such as A.

-As with conventional decimal, each digit position represents a power of ten, so for example 123 is "one hundred, plus two tens, plus three units."
+As with conventional decimal, each digit position represents a power of ten, so for example 123 is "one hundred, plus two tens, plus three units".
 All positive integers that are represented solely with non-zero digits in conventional decimal (such as 123) have the same representation in the bijective base-10 system.
-Those that use a zero must be rewritten, so for example 10 becomes A, conventional 20 becomes 1A, conventional 100 becomes 9A, conventional 101 becomes A1, conventional 302 becomes 2A2, conventional 1000 becomes 99A, conventional 1110 becomes AAA, conventional 2010 becomes 19AA, and so on.
+Those that use a zero must be rewritten, so for example 10 becomes A, conventional 20 becomes 1A ("one ten, plus ten units"), conventional 100 becomes 9A, conventional 101 becomes A1, conventional 302 becomes 2A2, conventional 1000 becomes 99A, conventional 1110 becomes AAA, conventional 2010 becomes 19AA, and so on.

 Addition and multiplication in this system are essentially the same as with conventional decimal, except that carries occur when a position exceeds ten, rather than when it exceeds nine.
 So to calculate 643 + 759, there are twelve units (write 2 at the right and carry 1 to the tens), ten tens (write A with no need to carry to the hundreds), thirteen hundreds (write 3 and carry 1 to the thousands), and one thousand (write 1), to give the result 13A2 rather than the conventional 1402.